 - The Jacobites were supporters of the Stuart claim to the throne — Jacobus was Scots for James, and Jacobean was the era referred to as the rule of any of King James’.

-- Following Mary’s rule, her sister Anne succeeded to the throne, but at her death, there was a lack of protestant heirs.
+- Following Mary’s rule, her sister Anne succeeded to the throne, but there was a lack of protestant heirs at her death.
 So, in 1714, the first king from the Hanoverian line (German Royal house) became King George I.

 Meanwhile, in France…